famished-tiger/loxxy/README.md

 - Functions and closures
 - Object-orientation (classes, methods, inheritance).

-In other words, __Lox__ contains interesting features expected from most general-purpose languages.
+In other words, __Lox__ contains interesting features found in most general-purpose languages.

 ### What's missing in Lox?
-__Lox__ was constrained by design and therefore was not aimed to be a language used in real-world applications.
+__Lox__ was constrained by design and was therefore not aimed to be a language used in real-world applications.
 Here are some missing parts to make it a _practical_ language:
 - Collections (arrays, maps, ...)
 - Modules (importing stuff from other packages/files)